allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 learning systems.
 However, overfitting is a serious problem in such networks

 ```
-In this example, we show that you can compare 2 abstract text strings to determine if a certain paper is similar enough to warrant further analysis.
-Using word embedding and word vectors, the similarity API will assess the similarity of not only words but concepts of the related texts.
-The output would be:
+In this example, abstract of 2 different papers are passed in as parameters to the **similarity** API.
+Using word embedding and word vectors, the similarity API assesses the **similarity** of the abstracts.
+By comparing not only the texts, but the concepts of the related texts, the **similarity** API gives a result of:
 <br>
 **0.650**